dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Facebook and twitter buttons missing on multisite activations when bimber theme is used

+= 3.4.2 =
 * Tweak: Better admin descriptions
 * New: Tested up to WP 4.8